With Shio Koji, a natural seasoning used in Japanese cooking, you can make EASY & DELICIOUS Shio Koji Chicken in no time with just 4 ingredients!

 - Gather all the ingredients.

-- Combine shio koji and soy sauce in a bowl or measuring cup.
+- Combine 1 cup shio koji and 1 Tbsp soy sauce in a bowl or measuring cup.

-- Season both sides of the chicken thighs with freshly ground black pepper.
+- Season both sides of 8 pieces boneless, skin-on chicken thighs with freshly ground black pepper.

-- Pour the shio koji mixture and coat the chicken well on both sides.
-Cover and let it marinate in the refrigerator for 30 minutes (minimum) to 3 hours.
+- Pour the shio koji mixture on the chicken pieces and coat them well on both sides.
+Cover and let it marinate in the refrigerator for 30 minutes (minimum) or up to 3 hours.

 - Preheat the oven to 350ºF (180ºC).
 For a convection oven, reduce cooking temperature by 25ºF (15ºC).
 Remove the shio koji as much as possible and transfer to a baking sheet lined with parchment paper.